tblaase/push_swap_merge_sort_attempt/README.md

 But the main algorithm works mostly.<br>
 ## How to use the algorithm
 <br>
-Since i didn't finish the project, the MAKEFILE still WIP.<br>
+Since i didn't finish the project, the Makefile still WIP.<br>
 <br>
 Compile with:<br>